Corn Lab Instructions:

 other words, use a narrative format instead of a recipe format.
 This section

 should be about half to three quarters of a page.
-You may use the information in the instructions above, but rephrase it in your own words.
+You may use the information in the instructions given above, but rephrase it in your own words.

 should contain a general written summary of your results as well as